gohugoio/hugo/docs/content/en/render-hooks/blockquotes.md

 {{% note %}}
-This syntax is compatible with the GitHub Alert Markdown extension.
+This syntax is compatible with both the GitHub Alert Markdown extension and Obsidian's callout syntax.
+But note that GitHub will not recognize callouts with one of Obsidian's extensions (e.g. callout title or the foldable sign).
 {{% /note %}}

 The first line of each alert is an alert designator consisting of an exclamation point followed by the alert type, wrapped within brackets.

-The blockquote render hook below renders a multilingual alert if an alert desginator is present, otherwise it renders a blockquote according to the CommonMark specification.
+The blockquote render hook below renders a multilingual alert if an alert designator is present, otherwise it renders a blockquote according to the CommonMark specification.

 {{< code file=layouts/_default/_markup/render-blockquote.html copy=true >}}
 {{ $emojis := dict